apeyser/pass-extension-wclip/README.md

 # pass wclip

+Fork of palortoff/pass-extension-wclip for WSL rather than cygwin.

-An extension for the [password store](https://www.passwordstore.org/) that copies a stored password into the windows clipboard using [wclip](https://github.com/palortoff/wclip) to hide it from password history managers.
+An extension for the [password store](https://www.passwordstore.org/) that copies a stored password into the windows clipboard (not using [wclip](https://github.com/palortoff/wclip) to hide it from password history managers, but instead powershell {g,s}et-clipboard)

 ## Usage
 ```